hsrob/TrueVault.Net/README.md

 `MultiGetDocuments<T>` retrieves a `MultiDocumentResponse`, which contains a list of `DocumentResponse` in its `Documents` property.
 You can use the `DeserializeDocuments<T>` method to extract and return the wrapped document instances as Type `T`.

 Each `DocumentResponse` exposes a `DeserializeDocument<T>` method, which extracts and returns the individual document as Type `T`. `DocumentResponse` contains the TrueVault document ID in its `Id` property, as well as the raw serialized Base64 encoded JSON string in its `Document` property.

+###Creating a Schema

+Create a new instance of `Schema` or `Schema<T>`.
+Note that even though it has a public setter, **you should never modify the `Id` property of a Schema yourself**.

+You can pass new instances of `SchemaField` via the `Schema`/`Schema<T>` constructor, or simply add them to the `Fields` List after construction.
+Check the Intellisense notes for further details about the various properties.

+`Schema<T>` is derived from `Schema`, but it isn't necessary to use this generic version.
+It simply adds a convenience method, `RegisterNestedField<TNested>`, which accepts `fieldExpression`, which is a `MemberExpression` pointing to a complex property on `T`, and `nestedFieldExpression`, which is a `MemberExpression` pointing to a primitive property on `TNested`.
+This method will also attempt to determine the TrueVault Schema compatible type of the property on `TNested`.
+See the Intellisense notes and Unit Tests for further details.

+When your `Schema` is ready, call `TrueVaultClient.CreateSchema` to save it, which will return a `SchemaSaveSuccessResponse`, containing a `Schema` property that should be the same as the `Schema` you saved.

+###Getting Schema(s)

+Call `TrueVaultClient.GetSchema` and `TrueVaultClient.GetSchemaList` to get one or all `Schema`s, respectively.
+The responses will contain a `Schema` or `IEnumerable<Schema>`, respectively.

 ###Exception Handling